AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-object-actions-area.md

 # New object actions area

-As part of the redesign in `the new Adobe Workfront experience`, we have added new actions areas for several objects.
+As part of the redesign in the new Adobe Workfront experience, we have added new actions areas for several objects.

 <!--
 The actions area—located in the object header—contains links to edit, share, move, or delete an object.